jsnmui/blogapi/README.md

 #### blogs route
 * get('/') - Retrieves all blogs.
 User must be registered and have a valid token.
+Sorted by date in descending order.
 * get('/nonprivate') - Gets public blogs.
 Doesn't require registration token.
 * post('/') - Creates a new blog post.
 User needs to be registered and have a valid token.
 * get('/:id') - Get a blogs by sending the blog id as the parameter.
 User needs to be registered and have a valid token.